-(A Component Unit of the City of Auburndale, Florida) Notes to Financial Statements September 30, 2022
+(A Component Unit of the City of Auburndale, Florida) Notes to Financial Statements September 30, 2023

-NOTE 4 - DEPOSITS AND INVESTMENTS
+NOTE 4 - CASH, CASH EQUIVALENTS AND INVESTMENTS

 As previously discussed, the amounts reported as equity in cash and investments, is the CRA's claim on the cash and investment pool maintained by the City.
-On September 30, 2022, 53% of the City's cash and investments pool consisted of deposits in financial institutions and the remaining 47% consisted of investments in the FL SAFE Stable NAV Fund.
+On September 30, 2023, 20% of the City's cash and investments pool consisted of deposits in financial institutions, 51% of investments in the FL SAFE Stable NAV Fund and 29% of direct investments with the United States Treasury.
 FL SAFE Stable NAV Fund is a local government investment trust that provides the opportunity for Florida local governments to pool their funds to invest pursuant to Section 218.415, Florida Statutes.
-The FL SAFE Stable NAV Fund is similar to a money market investment in that it strives to maintain a net asset value of \$1.00 per share and meets the criteria in GASB Cod.
+The FL SAFE Stable NAV Fund is similar to a money market investment in that it strives to maintain a net asset value of \$1.00 per share and meets the criteria of GASB Cod.
 Sec.
 In5 to measure all pooled investments at amortized cost.
-The FL SAFE Stable NAV Fund is S&P rated AAAm with a weighted average maturity of 40 days as of September 30, 2022.
+The FL SAFE Stable NAV Fund is S&P rated AAAm with a weighted average maturity of 66 days as of March 30, 2023 (latest information available).
+The investments with the United States Treasury consist of treasury notes and bills with a weighted average yield of 4.261% and a weighted average to maturity of 229 days on September 30, 2023.

 The remainder of Note 4 refers to City investment and risk policies.
-Because City Management has operational; responsibility for the CRA and because the CRA funds are combined with other City funds for investment purposes, references to the City apply to the CRA because of this arrangement.
+Because City Management has operational responsibility for the CRA and because the CRA funds are combined with other City funds for investment purposes, references to the City apply to the CRA because of this arrangement.